szolotykh/kinisi-motor-controller-firmware/commands.md

 - motor_index (uint8_t): The index of the motor to delete the controller for.
   - Range: 0 to 3

+### SET_CONTROLLER_FREQUENCY (0x0A)
+Description: This command sets the global update frequency (in Hz) of the closed-loop motor controller task.
+All motor controllers share a single control loop, so this frequency is global and affects every currently running controller as well as any created afterwards; the PID sampling time is updated to match.
+The value is quantized to the 1 ms RTOS tick (period_ms = 1000 / frequency), so effective frequencies are 1000/N Hz.
+Defaults to 10 Hz (100 ms) at start-up.\
+Properties:
+- frequency (uint16_t): The controller update frequency in Hz.
+  - Range: 1 to 1000

+### GET_CONTROLLER_FREQUENCY (0x0B)
+Description: This command retrieves the current global update frequency (in Hz) of the closed-loop motor controller task.\
+Properties:
+- None
+Response:
+ - frequency (uint16_t): The current controller update frequency in Hz.

 ### INITIALIZE_ENCODER (0x11)
 Description: This command initializes an encoder and prepares it for use.\
 Properties: